TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part3-EFC/001 Introduction.md

 Instead, we must make substitute classes for `TodoFileDao` and `UserFileDao`.
 The new classes will implement the same interfaces, which will make it easy ot let the Web API use the new layer instead of the old.
 It requires only a few modifications to WebAPI/Program.cs, where we register new implementations of the interfaces.\
-The new EFC implementations will then be injected into the Logic layer.
+The new EFC DAO implementations will then be injected into the Logic layer.

 We will still implement the methods in the same order as the user stories, so that we can test along the way.